 Have access to a private Facebook group to discuss marketing and best practices with other Well-Read Black Girl book club hosts

-Have access to an index of authors who are featured in Edim's Well-Read Black Girl: Finding Our Stories, Discovering Ourselves (link to come), and suggested titles (see May's suggested titles here).
+Have access to an index of authors who are featured in Edim's Well-Read Black Girl: Finding Our Stories, Discovering Ourselves (link to come), and suggested titles (below).

 In September, each participating Well-Read Black Girl book club will read the same title (to be determined), and Edim will visit a number of indie bookstores and Skype into book clubs throughout the fall.